QuantEcon/lecture-python-intro/lectures/networks.md

 countries with large financial sectors such as Great Britain and France are not far behind.

-The advantage of eigenvector centrality is that it measures a node’s importance while considering the importance of its neighbours.
+The advantage of eigenvector centrality is that it measures a node's importance while considering the importance of its neighbours.

 A variant of eigenvector centrality is at the core of Google’s PageRank algorithm, which is used to rank web pages.